Page Content

 Image

-Figure 1.0 The 8 Data Protection Principles with related Outputs
+The 7 Data Protection Principles with related Outputs

 Text